-As I have explained in a previous Blog Post, we stumbled across the idea of using clothes pegs for work tasks while working with ASD pupils in a special ASD class attached to a mainstream school.
+As I have explained in a previous Blog Post, we stumbled across the idea of using clothes pegs for work tasks while working with autistic pupils in a special class attached to a mainstream school.
 We found that using the clothes pegs allowed certain pupils to access the curriculum in a way in which they were previously unable to do.

 The video below gives a demonstration of how a typical peg-based activity might work in the classroom.
 I’ve attempted to replicate at home while recording the video what the pupil’s work area in the classroom might look like.